zaidalyafeai/DBox/README.md

 Show each image resized in a factor of 0.5
 * python3 dbox.py --dir train.txt --fac 0.5

-Use yolo format for detection
+Use YOLO format for detection
 * python3 dbox.py --dir train.txt --fmt 1

 ## Shortcuts